 It’s one thing to deal with normal life stress.
-Add in a pandemic, interruption of school and work, and loss of income, and the effects of crisis and trauma aren’t far behind.
-Trauma can be summed up as too much too fast — and that’s exactly what we’re dealing with.
+Add in a pandemic, interruption of school and work, and loss of income, and the effects of crisis and feeling overwhelmed isn’t far behind.
+Overwhelmed can be summed up as too much too fast — and that’s exactly what we’re dealing with.
 One key to reducing the pressure?
 Take good care of your mental health during the coronavirus crisis.

 The outbreak of coronavirus 2019 (COVID-19) has created a huge burden of change, uncertainty, worry, and stress in our lives.
 Recent events might have pushed you beyond the limits of anything you’ve ever faced.
 And anxiety and trauma like that can throw you off balance mentally and emotionally.

 Things that normally wouldn’t bother you might now feel like they’re going to drive you over the edge.
 And people already struggling with depression, anxiety, or other mental health issues can be hit especially hard by the added stress they’re now forced to manage.